aabcliu/TBFV4R/README.md

 ```
 # Quick Start

-In the video link below, we demonstrate how to run a simple example using TBFV4J.
-Please watch the video to learn about all the features and capabilities supported by TBFV4J.
+In the video link below, we will demonstrate how to use TBFV4R to run a case from the autonomous driving domain to validate the tool's practicality and effectiveness.
+Please watch the video to learn about all the features supported by TBFV4R.

-Follow the TBFV4J guide to write and run your own tests.
+Follow the TBFV4R guide to write and run your own tests.

 ## Demo Video